-A survey of the development of British literature from the Anglo-Saxon period to the present.
-Students will study works of prose, poetry, drama, and fiction in relation to their historical, linguistic, and cultural contexts.
+A survey of the development of British literature from the Romantic period to the present.
+Students will study works of prose, poetry, drama, and fiction in relation to their historical and cultural contexts.
 Texts will be selected from a diverse group of authors and traditions.
 Course assignments will include a minimum of 6000 words of writing.
-Prerequisite: ENGL 1302 or ENGL 2311
+Prerequisite: ENGL 1301 and either ENGL 1302 or ENGL 2311